 Assembling this manual has been a work of the heart with the intention of helping the T community.
 Misha B. and Annie R. are greatly appreciated for their insight and contributions towards completing this work.
-Thank you.
+Thank you, we make a good team.
 With Love, Victoria Quaintance